Leica C-LUX vs Olympus E-M5 III

 It is notable that the E-M5 III has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The C-LUX does not feature such a mic input.

 Both the C-LUX and the E-M5 III are recent models that are part of the current product line-up.
 The E-M5 III replaced the earlier Olympus E-M5 II, while the C-LUX does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.
+Further information on the features and operation of the C-LUX and E-M5 III can be found, respectively, in the Leica C-LUX Manual (free pdf) or the online Olympus E-M5 III Manual.

 So what is the bottom line?
 Which of the two cameras – the Leica C-LUX or the Olympus E-M5 III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.